con-f-use/bookletimposer/README.md

 Kjö Hansi Glaz and would be happy to transfer ownership of this repository to him at his request.

+**Edit**: There is an active repository of the original now: https://git.codecoop.org/kjo/bookletimposer

 What is it ?
 ============